-Published November 2016, for the 2017 winter season.
+Updated October 2021, for the 2021-2022 winter season.

 Where to buy

 My advice would be to ring the shop up first and have a chat about the kit you are interested in – then also make sure you ask the staff what kit they ski on themselves and where they’ve been touring recently; this will give you an idea how much real knowledge and experience they have.
-In the uk, we make no apology for recommending Backcountry Uk in Ilkley, West Yorkshire (tel 01943 816011) – as in our opinion they are the best backcountry boot fitters in the Uk and always a pleasure to deal with.
+In the Uk, we make no apology for recommending Backcountry Uk in Otley, West Yorkshire (tel 01943 816011) – as in our opinion they are the best backcountry boot fitters in the Uk and always a pleasure to deal with.

 For skis and bindings, you can find lots of good deals available online – but if you need specific advice and help in choosing the right ski and binding, then visiting a specialist shop is likewise a safer bet; ie you can discuss your personal requirements with a member of staff who’s also a keen ski tourer and really knows about the the kit, then actually get hold of the equipment to compare different skis and bindings etc side by side.

 This is a dedicated lightweight ski setup that will be good for any of our ski touring holidays, but perfect on a longer hut to hut week like the haute route ski tour.
 For most holiday skiers, it’s best to choose a pair of skis that are still ok for the odd resort day as well.
 For a lightweight setup like this, weight is clearly important – as skinning makes up a large part of each days’ touring.
 However, you still want to enjoy the descents too, so our advice is not to go too light and skinny on the skis.